 Cross-fire during ground engagements between Anti-Government Elements and Pro-Government Forces that could not be attributed to a specific party caused 10 per cent of civilian casualties.
-Shelling from Pakistan into Afghanistan caused nearly one per cent of civilian casualties.
-The remaining two percent of civilian casualties, mainly caused by explosive remnants of war, could not be attributed to any party.
+Civilian casualties from ground engagements attributed to Pakistani Military Forces caused less than one per cent of civilian casualties.
+The remaining two per cent of civilian casualties, mainly caused by explosive remnants of war, could not be attributed to any party.